Allegheny Riverfront Park

 Bulrush paving texture in lower park (detail)

-Related writing
+Related reading

-Surface and Form/ Shadow and Light: Artwork for the Allegheny Riverfront Park (unpublished statement) by Michael Mercil, December 2003.
+Surface and Form/ Shadow and Light: Artwork for the Allegheny Riverfront Park, unpublished statement by Michael Mercil, December 2003